anassghaier/K8s-Network-Chaos-Lab/README.md

 ---

-## 🎯 Project Purpose
+## 🎯 Project Overview

-This project is a **Network & Cloud practical lab** focused on **network-level chaos engineering in Kubernetes**.
+This project is a **Network & Cloud practical lab** dedicated to **network-level chaos engineering in Kubernetes**.

-A microservices application is deployed on a local Kubernetes cluster, where **controlled network latency** is injected in order to:
+A microservices application is deployed on a local Kubernetes cluster.
+**Controlled network latency** is then injected to evaluate:

-- evaluate application performance degradation,
+- application performance degradation,
-- verify SLA violations,
+- SLA violations,
-- and observe system recovery **without redeployment**.
+- system resilience and recovery **without redeployment**.

+The application code remains **unchanged** during all experiments.
-All experiments are **automated, reproducible and observable**.
+All steps are **automated, reproducible and observable**.

 ---